rtiangha/qubes-linux-kernel/README.md

 # qubes-linux-kernel
 Qubes component: linux-kernel

 VERY experimental.
-Adds patches from the Linux Hardened project, plus various patches from the LKML that address the Meltdown/Spectre issue until official fixes are merged upstream (and maybe other issues too that are discovered over time).
+Adds patches from the [Linux Hardened](https://github.com/copperhead/linux-hardened) project, plus various patches from the [LKML](https://patchwork.kernel.org/project/LKML/list/) that address the Meltdown/Spectre issue until official fixes are merged upstream (and maybe other issues too that are discovered over time).
 Could break at any moment (or not even compile??); provided as-is for anyone that wants to play around with it, with no guarantees of support.
-Will need a Retpoline enabled compiler to fully take advantage of all of the security features offered by Retpoline (Currently gcc 7.3 and 8.1).
+Will need a Retpoline enabled compiler to fully take advantage of all of the security features offered by Retpoline (Currently gcc 7.3 out now and 8.1 to be released in March).

 **Current Status**:  Retpoline patches are now included upstream.
-IBRS v3 patches removed until upstream sorts out how they actually want to proceed with implementation.
+IBRS patches removed until upstream sorts out how they actually want to proceed with implementation.
 Proposed Spectre v1 mitigations from kernel 4.16 added.
 Boots and compiles successfully using a standard Fedora 25 build environment.

 **Backporting Retpoline-enabled GCC to Fedora 25**